Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 ### Form Fields

-Inside the Form we loop through the chosen form fields.
+Inside the Form, we loop through the chosen form fields.
 We use `FormFieldType` component to determine if a fieldset is necessary.

 The `FormField` component is then called, this ensures we have a label for each form field.

 The `FieldInputField` is the component that decides the React component to render for that field.
-After this check the form fields used should be as agnostic and simple as possible, with any destructuring of values occurring before in the `filedInputField` component.
+After this check, the form fields used should be as agnostic and simple as possible, with any destructuring of values occurring before in the `filedInputField` component.

 ### Form Submission

 #### Redirection / thankyou message

-If the redirect after submission reference field in contentful `Assembly - Form` is populate then this takes priority of the thank you message.
-On successful submission the user is redirected.
+If the redirect after submission reference field in contentful `Assembly - Form` is populated then this takes priority of the thank you message.
+On successful submission, the user is redirected.
 Else the thank you message should be shown

 #### Data submission to API